adulau/hotp-js/README.md

-hotp-js - A simple JavaScript HOTP implementation
+hotp-js - A JavaScript HOTP implementation
 =================================================

-A simple JavaScript HOTP implementation (HMAC-Based One-Time Password Algorithm) as described in [RFC4226](http://tools.ietf.org/html/rfc4226).
+A JavaScript HOTP implementation (HMAC-Based One-Time Password Algorithm) as described in [RFC4226](http://tools.ietf.org/html/rfc4226).
 The library is relying on [crypto-js](http://code.google.com/p/crypto-js/) for the javascript HMAC-SHA1 implementation.

 How to use it
 -------------

-Load the htop.js, set the private key of the token and the count step.
+Load the htop.js file, set the private key of the token and the count step.

 ```javascript
 otp = hotp("3132333435363738393031323334353637383930","4","dec6");